 Plan participants must make catch-up contributions to a retirement plan via elective deferrals.
 Catch-up contributions must be made before the end of the plan year.

-Following table explains the limit of contribution to 401(k) and catch up contribution limit for year 2019 and 2018
+The following table explains the limit of contribution to 401(k) and catch up contribution limit for the year 2019 and 2020

 |Simple 401(k) Catch up contribution||$ 3,000||$ 3,000|